bahrus/xtal-sip/README.md

 Perhaps if such a system took hold, import maps could, in the future, be enhanced, also, to search the link tags for a tag with matching href, and apply whatever integrity attribute it finds in this case.

+## Security Implications

+Note that link tags are going to be causing script to load.
+Most lists of "dangerous tags" to filter out [includes](https://stackoverflow.com/questions/17369559/html-dangerous-tags-to-avoid-while-developing-a-chat-application) the link tag, but do make sure that is the case for your server.

 ## More whittling

 JS is expensive, so anything that can be done to reduce the size of JS, while making the api less painful to work with, is a win-win.